TodePond/TodePondDotCom/wikiblogarden/repetition/quality/control/readme.md

 # Quality control

-Most of the things I make don't get through quality control.
+Most of the things I make don't make it through quality control.

 ## Wikiblogarden